Munga-Thirri North Survey

 This survey departs from and returns to Brisbane.
 The survey price includes return flights Brisbane > Birdsville.

-This survey will spend the 9 days in the largest national park on the continent, the newly gazetted Munga-Thirri Simpson Desert National Park in South Australia.
+This survey will spend the 10 days in the Munga-Thirri National Park in Queensland and the nearby Eyre Creek floodplain.

 The landscape consists of towering red/washed out white dunes in very open country, though we may walk through large stands of gidgee.